COP27 Africa Regional Resilience Hub

 CDKN and SSN delivered a programme of in-person and virtual engagements on regional priority topics from August to September 2022, culminating in several COP27 engagements.

-The Regional Resilience Hubs play a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
-They play a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP27.
+The Regional Resilience Hubs played a crucial role of ensuring the voices and perspectives of traditionally under-represented communities are amplified and heard.
+They played a central role in illuminating and communicating regional priorities, actions, solutions and challenges on the global stage at COP27.

 Programme of Events

 The inaugural event of this year’s Africa Regional Resilience Hub was held at Africa Climate Week and focussed on strategies for unlocking finance for locally-led action.
 Speakers called for governments and development finance institutions to be better prepared to respond to communities’ priorities for resilience.